carlosmirandalevy/iadb_proposal/instructions_iadb_lac.md

    * Conduct a comprehensive review of existing literature on AI adoption and its economic impacts, with a specific focus on LAC.
    * Identify key gaps in the literature and how the proposed research will address these gaps.
-   * Discuss relevant theoretical frameworks and empirical approaches that will be used in the study.
+   * Discuss relevant theoretical frameworks and empirical approaches that have been used or could be used for this type of research.
+     * Including their advantages and disadvantages, including their relevancy, viability, complexity, flexibility and fine tuning capabilities, their resource, activities and time requirements, as well as their expense.

 ### Methodology

    * Clearly outline the research design and methodology to be employed.
+   * Detail the theoretical frameworks and empirical approaches that will be used.
    * Specify the data sources and collection methods that will be used.
    * Describe the analytical techniques and statistical models that will be applied.
    * Address potential limitations and challenges associated with the research methodology.

-### Work plan

-   * Detail phases, activities and milestones.
-   * Indicate the research the roadmap.
-   * Make sure it is attainable in no more than six months.

 ### Data